-Also known as urticaria or hives, rashes can occur on any part of the body and for a number of reasons.
+Rashes (hives or urticaria) can occur on any part of the body and for a number of reasons.
 They are characterised by the presence of small, raised, red, itchy bumps.

 They are caused by an allergic reaction, of which there can be many potential causes such as certain medications, flea bites, food allergies, chemicals (such as household chemicals), insect bites or stings and pollens, plants, flea collars to name a few.

-Flea bites are one of the most common causes of rashes in cats with cats becoming hypersensitive to the saliva injected into the skin by the flea.
+Flea bites are one of the most common causes of rashes in cats.

 The rash usually occurs within minutes of exposure to the allergen, and symptoms typically include: